 This page contains affiliate links.
 Click to learn more.

 Back when I made my garlic herb vegan almond cheese spread, I thought that it would also be great as a vegan cheese ball but didn’t really have any plans to actually make one.

 But lately, I’ve been seeing so many vegan cheese balls in my feeds (’tis the season!), that I decided to revisit that recipe and adapt it to make a cheese ball.
 So here, we have my Vegan Almond Cheese Ball.

 Vegan cheese balls are usually made with cashews, but because I cannot have cashews, I went with the next best thing…almonds!

 Almonds don’t get creamy smooth, like cashews, after you blend them, but that’s perfectly fine because the texture works well with the chopped veggies.

-So keep in mind that this vegan vegetable almond cheese ball is not going to be smooth like a cashew-based cheese ball or a dairy cheese ball.
+So keep in mind that this vegan cheese ball is not going to be as smooth as a cashew-based cheese ball or a dairy cheese ball.

 When I still ate cream cheese, my favourite kind was a specific veggie cream cheese from a small neighbourhood bagel shop.

 They would make it on site and sell it in little containers so you could buy it to go with your fresh bagels.
 This one in particular had little pieces of different veggies in it and such a great flavour.